This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 To store ladyfingers, transfer them to an airtight container or cookie jar at room temperature.
 It can last up to two weeks.
 But remember, the texture will not be the same as freshly baked homemade ladyfingers.

-Yes, you can freeze ladyfingers.
+You can freeze ladyfingers.
 Before freezing, ensure your ladyfinger cookies are cool completely.
 Transfer to a freezer-safe bag or airtight container.
 Place parchment paper in between layers to prevent sticking.
 Frozen ladyfingers can last up to one month.

 The reason why your ladyfingers spread flat is your egg whites are not fully whisked together or they are overmixed.
 When undermixed, the egg whites will not get the stiff peaks needed for this recipe.
 While overmixing will lead to deflating your batter.